benjaminl4917/benjaminl4917/README.md

-### Hi there 👋

-I'm a 3rd year Computer Sceicne Major at UCI!
+### Hi there!
+I'm Benji Lin, a 3rd year Computer Science Student at UCI!

 Checkout my [website](https://benjaminl4917.github.io/website-portfolio/)
 <!--
 **benjaminl4917/benjaminl4917** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.